codyjrivera/int-dreal-artifact/OVERVIEW.md

 by Cody Rivera, Bishnu Bhusal, Rohit Chadha, A. Prasad Sistla, and Mahesh Viswanathan.

-Artifact by Cody Rivera and Bishnu Bhusal, Version 1.0, 2025.
+Artifact by Cody Rivera and Bishnu Bhusal, Version 2.0, 2025.
+(Revisions: Add license and clarify that the results in the final paper use the artifact as it stands).

 ## Introduction
 This is the supporting artifact for "Checking 𝛿-Satisfiability of Reals with